Delroy Williams

-Delroy Williams is a Jamaican politician from the Jamaica Labour Party, who currently serves as a member of the House of Representatives Clarendon Central since the 2025 Jamaican general election.
+Delroy Hugh Williams is a Jamaican politician from the Jamaica Labour Party, who currently serves as a member of the House of Representatives Clarendon Central since the 2025 Jamaican general election.
 He was previously a member of the Senate of Jamaica.

 He is the councillor for the Seivwright Gardens Division.
 In 2016, he was sworn in as mayor of Kingston succeeding Angela Brown-Burke.